KWeatherwalks/KindleMyClippings/README.md

-# KindleMyClippingsApp
+# KindleMyClippings
-App for adding, updating, and querying your personal highlights from side-loaded Kindle content.
+Command-line program for adding, updating, and querying your personal highlights from side-loaded Kindle content.